zype/zype.github.io/api_docs/categories.md

 --------- | -------- | ----
-id        | Query for a category by ID | String id!       | Exclude a category from the query | String title     | Filter categories by title | String page | The page number of records to return (zero indexed).
+id        | Query for a category by ID | String id!       | Exclude a category from the query | String q         | A query string for searching for categories | String title     | Filter categories by title | String page | The page number of records to return (zero indexed).
 Example: 0. | Number per_page | The number of records to return.
 Example: 10. | Number